White Sox beat Guardians 2-1, gain split in 4-game series - WHIZ News

 Civale missed a month earlier this season because of a left glute injury.
 The right-hander returned June 21 and was making his fifth start since coming off the injured list.
 Civale is 2-5 with a 6.17 ERA in 12 starts this season.
 He sprained the middle finger on his pitching hand last season and was out from June 21 to Sept 7.

-Chicago’s All-Star shortstop Tim Anderson remained in the game after being hit on the leg by Luis Robert’s sharply hit grounder while running the bases in the seventh.
+Chicago’s All-Star shortstop Tim Anderson remained in the game after being hit in the lower back by Luis Robert’s sharply hit grounder while running the bases in the seventh.

 Left fielder Eloy Jiménez came up limping after catching José Ramírez’s liner to end the sixth and was removed from the game with tightness in his right leg.